Day 1 & 2 – Departure

 Day 6 – Aksum

-Aksum was the seat of the ancient capital of the
+Today you will visit Aksum which was the seat of the ancient capital of the

 Kingdom of Aksum, which was one of the most powerful in the ancient world.